HoleInOneGolfer/GMTK-2026/README.md

 ## 📖 About

 A high-speed, top-down game focused on the theme **COUNTDOWN** for the **[2026 Game Makers Toolkit Game Jam](https://itch.io/jam/gmtk-jam-2026)**.
 Survive against the clock, earn score, and buy upgrades between rounds!

+_Note: This is an early prototype build.
+Art, sound, and final features are still under construction!_

 ## 🎮 How To Play